 A two or three-goal gap seems realistic if Spain take their chances.
 Cape Verde keeping it respectable wouldn’t surprise anyone either, especially early on.

-This one leans toward the middle ground.
-Not a goal fest, not a grind.
-Spain’s style is about precision.
-They value control more than volume.
-Cape Verde will try to slow the game whenever possible.
+This actually could be a goal fest and the odds suggest that.
+However Spain’s style is about precision.
+The value might be in opposing the market and predicting less goals than the general expectation.
+Cape Verde will certainly try to slow the game whenever possible.

 Under-heavy goal lines often come into play in matches like this, particularly with a tournament opener and a clear favourite.